 - CMA entitles an individual with an advantage in the job market as the course develops your decision-making capability allowing you to produce results in a critical situation for your company.

 - Also, the CMA certificate brings more visibility to a candidate’s resume and allows an employer to evaluate the professional’s ability to be suitable for higher positions in the company.

 - CMA is a course that specifically targets to improve your skillset and thus is a much more applicable educational experience.

-- The CMA course study is very relevant to the modern day situations and it does not limit its scope for financial professionals.
-The very obvious reason is CMA designation holders are paid 30% more than there non certified colleagues and it is a must to do course if you want to build your career in corporate accounting.
+- The CMA course study is very relevant to the modern-day situations and it does not limit its scope for financial professionals.
+The very obvious reason is CMA designation holders are paid 30% more than there non-certified colleagues and it is a must to do the course if you want to build your career in corporate accounting.

 Why Pursue CIMA?

 - Traditionally it is a known fact that CIMA enjoys a better global presence than CMA due to its tie-up with Common Wealth countries.
 Thus employers understand the experience, knowledge, skills, and professional commitment that a CIMA will bring to the table.

-- Moreover, the course is designed to impart not only financial education to the candidates but also equip them with the skills in in business management, capable of advising on business strategy and risk management.
+- Moreover, the course is designed to impart not only financial education to the candidates but also equip them with the skills in business management, capable of advising on business strategy and risk management.

 - CIMA definitely gives a boost to your earning potential while preparing you for roles in the business and finance sectors.
 Also, CIMA is not rigid in its idea of pre-requisites required to be eligible for the exam, thus a wide range of professionals are open to give the exam, creating wider job opportunities.